babakfp/epicgamesapi/src/lib/docs/content.md

 ##### 🔶 `search`

-Filter tags by using a search query to search for Tags by their Name.
+Search tags by using a search query to filter them by Name.

 -   Optional: `true`
 -   Type: `string`